DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 Even for a girl Jeanne was quite tall, but staff officer Tsekhman was even more taller.
 Among his fellow soldiers he had quite prominent physique.

-"And you too, it is been a while, Fairin."
+"And you too, it is been a while, Farin."

 After greeting Jeanne, he shifted his gaze towards female bodyguard.
 Wild smile appeared on his face.